February 18, 2020

 5 tips to manage oak allergies

-Most of us in Texas have had the pleasant experience of accidentally parking our car under an oak tree.
+Many people across the country have had the pleasant experience of accidentally parking our car under an oak tree.
 All it takes is a couple hours and your car is now much more yellow and sticky.

 How you can get past your oak allergies